apache/echarts-doc/en/option/partial/item-style.md

 {{target:partial-item-style-desc}}
-${name} graphic pattern，There are two status, `normal` and `emphasis`, `normal` is the normal pattern of a graphic, `emphasis` is the highlight pattern of a graphic, like the graphic pattern of `emphasis` when mouse hovers over or legend linkage highlights.
+${name} graphic pattern, There are two status, `normal` and `emphasis`, `normal` is the normal pattern of a graphic, `emphasis` is the highlight pattern of a graphic, like the graphic pattern of `emphasis` when mouse hovers over or legend linkage highlights.

 {{target:partial-item-style}}